 - Confirming attic ventilation is adequate, balanced, and evenly distributed to assure proper

 - Checking local energy codes for appropriate ceiling insulation R-values and air barrier

+For more details on ventilation, see ARMA’s Technical Bulletin “Ventilation and Moisture Control for Residential Roofing.”
+Check with a building design professional for advice if the home is in a warm, humid climate, as a different approach may be necessary.
 Following the four recommendations described above is sound practice for all steep-slope roofing systems.
 If your roofing application calls for applying a self-adhering underlayment or membrane over the entire roof deck, these good practices will help reduce condensation and the subsequent problems that can occur.

 DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.